 - 3. Since 2019/2020 Leicestershire Fire and Rescue Service (LFRS) has engaged with Leicestershire County Council's Strategic Business Intelligence Team to develop a new ATI online completion method to increase the feedback received from people of Leicester, Leicestershire and Rutland who have received an operational response service.
 The aim was to reduce the use of paper, increase the range of incidents involved in the survey and make the responses to the questionnaire immediately available. - 4.
-There were 236 responses received in 2020/2021.
-Overall, positive feedback was received in every section of the survey and 99.6% of respondents expressed overall satisfaction with the service they received from LFRS. - 5.
-The arrangement with Leicestershire County Council costs £2,800 for the hosting of the survey, provision of a 'dashboard' to monitor results and production of the end of year summary report which is appended to this report. - 6.
-To further improve engagement with communities, alongside the dashboard used for internal monitoring purposes, a 'public dashboard' has been created to make high level ATI data available to everyone.
+There were 359 responses received in 2022/2023.
+Overall, positive feedback was received in every section of the survey and 99.7% of respondents expressed overall satisfaction with the service they received from LFRS. - 5.
+The arrangement with Leicestershire County Council costs £4,325 for the hosting of the survey, provision of a 'dashboard' to monitor results and production of the end of year summary report which is included as Appendix 1 to this report. - 6.
+To further improve engagement with local communities, alongside the dashboard the Service uses for internal monitoring purposes, a 'public dashboard' has been created to make high level ATI data available to everyone.
 A link to the dashboard (below) is available on the LFRS external website.

-$\frac{https://public.tableau.com/profile/r.i.team.leicestershire.county.council\#!/vizhome/LeicestershireFireandRescueService-Aftertheincidentsurvey/LFRSAftertheIncident}$
+https://public.tableau.com/profile/r.i.team.leicestershire.county.council#!/vizhome/LeicestershireFireandRescueService-Aftertheincidentsurvey/LFRSAftertheIncident